Main Phone: 228-896-0678 / Fax: 228-896-0695

 Sex Offender Registry

 The Harrison County Sheriff’s Office maintains a Sex Offender Registry for all convicted sex offenders residing in Harrison County.
 The office of Sex Offender Registry is under the direction of the Chief Investigator in the Criminal Investigations Division.

 Any citizen with information on a non-compliant or unregistered sex offender may contact the Harrison County Sheriff’s Office Sex Offender Registrar.

 Crime Scene Unit

-The Crime Scene Unit works closely with the Investigation and Patrol divisions of the Harrison County Sheriff’s Department.
+The Crime Scene Unit works closely with the Investigation and Patrol divisions of the Harrison County Sheriff’s Office.
 The unit is under the supervision of the Chief Criminal Investigator, and on call 24 hours a day, 7 days a week.

 The crime scene unit responds to major crime scenes.
 The unit is equipped with a state of the art Crime Scene Van, which contains up to date equipment that is used to effectively and efficiently document and process a crime scene.
 The crime scene van contains full range communication capabilities, and has equipment that documents a scene digitally, both with video and still photography.
 Included are recording devices, sketching materials, latent fingerprint developers, footwear and tire impression cast capabilities, blood spatter documentation, gunshot residue kits, blood detection kits and tool mark recovery.
 The unit is also equipped to perform recovery of buried human remains.
 Once on scene, written documentation is performed with the aid of a laptop computer which has software capable of transferring a hand drawn crime scene sketch into a professional finished product.